Skip to content

 • Privacy Policy

-When you donate to NAFOA’s education programs, you invest in the next generation of leaders who will grow, sustain, and protect tribal assets for further generations.
+When you donate to NAFOA’s education programs, you invest in the next generation of leaders who will grow, sustain, and protect tribal assets for future generations.
 NAFOA is a 501(c)(3).

 donate